IgniparousTempest/libretro-superflappybirds/README.md

 # libretro-superflappybirds
 A multiplayer Flappy Bird clone designed for the libretro framework.
+This game runs on a custom engine that I built myself, scroll down to the bottom of the page to [read more](#about-the-engine).

 ![](.readme/screenshot_title.png)
 ![](.readme/screenshot_gameplay.png)